Nic-JM/personal-bart-replier/README.md

 # BART Conversation Clone

-This project fine-tunes Facebook's `bart-base` model to generate personalized responses based on your past message-reply pairs.
+This projects files aim to fine-tunes Facebook's `bart-base` model to generate personalized responses based on your past message-reply pairs.

 ## Features
 - cleans meta data scraped from WhatsApp web